Threads "killed" my viral post because of one simple mistake. Happy New Year to me! 🎁😅

 - My "New Year's gift" from Meta?
 A ban appeal form.

-There is a bitter irony here.
-We spend our lives building complex algorithms, yet we are taken down by a "smart" bot that can't tell the difference between a supportive peer and a spam farm.
+There's a bitter irony in that.
+We spend our lives building complex algorithms, only to get taken out by a "smart" bot that can't tell the difference between a supportive peer and a spam farm.

-The lesson: Building an audience from scratch is hard, but building it on "rented land" is dangerous.
-One false positive, and everything you've built can vanish in a second.
+The lesson: Building an audience from scratch is hard.
+Building it on "rented land" is risky.
+One false positive, and everything you've built can disappear in a second.